varigence/docs/bimlflex/user-guide/debug-utilities.md

 Check the Obfuscate options to obfuscate keys and passwords from the database connections and settings.

 Remove any other sensitive information before sending through email.
+Contact the BimlFlex enterprise support team if a secure upload link is needed due to size or security concerns.

 Saving the metadata to file creates a zip file that can be sent to the BimlFlex enterprise support team.